Why Bill on Demand?

 How Demand is Determined?

-How will the peak demand charge be shown and when do you reset it?
+How is the peak demand charge shown and when do you reset it?

 Members’ billing demand shall be the greater of the current month actual demand or 50 percent of peak actual demand established in the preceding 11 months.
-Platte-Clay will set member demand on a rolling basis with a new 12-month period beginning on the first day of each calendar month.
-Members will be billed at $2.50 per kW on 50 percent of peak demand.
+Platte-Clay sets member demand on a rolling basis with a new 12-month period beginning on the first day of each calendar month.
+Members are billed at $3.50 per kW on 50 percent of peak demand.
 For example, the average monthly demand for Platte-Clay members is 8 kW although individual household peak demand can be much higher.

-Demand will show as a line of comment on the bill as the demand charge.
+Demand is shown as a line of comment on the bill as the demand charge.

 The co-op has billing software interconnected with members’ meters that can determine the highest demand within the current month and the preceding 11 months.

-Going forward, the co-op will review demand every month and re-set member demand if it has increased from the previous peak demand established in the prior 11 months.
-Members will be billed at $2.50 per kW based on 50 percent of peak demand or the actual monthly demand, whichever is more.
+The co-op reviews demand every month and resets member demand if it has increased from the previous peak demand established in the prior 11 months.
+Members will be billed at $3.50 per kW based on 50 percent of peak demand or the actual monthly demand, whichever is more.

-How will I know how much my demand is?
+How do I know how much my demand is?

-Platte-Clay will base member demand charge on 50 percent of the highest demand set by each member during the past 11 months.
+Platte-Clay bases member demand charge on 50 percent of the highest demand set by each member during the past 11 months.
 Member demand is in the billing detail of the monthly invoice on page 2.
-The first bills showing demand were November, 2016.
+The first bills showing demand were November 2016.
 Members are billed at the greater of the current month actual demand or half of their peak demand set over the past 11 months.

 How can I find out what my demand is?